iveney/nest-graph/README.md

+This is testd on Raspberry Pi 4 4GB with 32bit OS.

+Based on ZachGoldberg/nest-graph, fixed Dockerfile/tCollector to explicitly use python2.
+Also change arch to armv7.

+# History

 Based on jeff89179's work, which is based on peterot's work (peterot/nest-graph).
 Updated for the new Google version of the nest device APIs.